Aenvis/MageJam/README.md

 # MageJam
-Unity C# project made in 48h in 5-member team.
+Unity C# project made in 48h in a 5-member team.
 You can check for results here: https://drive.google.com/drive/folders/1FusgKqRCzZkjcyUTB-ElsZyHvfS0alBQ I'm responsible for most of the project structure and code architecture.
 It was my first attempt in genre like that, so it turned out to be quite challenging (poor game performance visible in video speaks for itself)!